 B-Epic claims to have helped tens of thousands of people to “create supplemental and life-changing incomes.”
 I found no evidence that this is true.
 On the contrary, evidence suggests that most people who try the B-Epic opportunity lose money.
 Here’s why.

-Why B-Epic May be a Pyramid Scheme.
+Is B-Epic a Pyramid Scheme?

 B-Epic may be a pyramid scheme because its revenue is largely dependent on recruiting and because B-Epic distributors, aka Independent Brand Partners, are required to purchase products before they qualify to earn commissions.